-As with the zoo, the Auckland Botanic Gardens are divided into different regions.
+As with the zoo, the Auckland Botanic Gardens divides into different regions.
 The gardens include areas dedicated to African succulents, edible plants, and exotic flowers.

 The park also contains a smaller section just for smaller kids.
 The Kidz Kingdom includes kiddie rides and attractions for children eight years of age or younger.

-The smartest way to experience the amusement park is to arrive early and get the most out of your visit.
+The smartest way to experience the Rainbow’s End amusement park is to arrive early and get the most out of your visit.
 Spend the day on the rides and the evening in the shops and restaurants.

 Where to stay in Auckland for sightseeing